muratsuzen/muratsuzen.github.io/_posts/2025-05-06-what-is-grpc-how-to-use-it-in-dotnet9.md

 title: What is gRPC?
 How to Use It in .NET 9?
 author: Murat Süzen
 date: 2025-05-03 20:06:21
-categories: ['DotNet', 'gRPC', 'Trends']
+categories: [ASP.NET Core, gRPC]
-tags: ['grpc', 'dotnet9', 'microservices', 'communication']
+tags: ["grpc", "dotnet9", "microservices", "communication"]
 math: false
 mermaid: false
 # image: